thm-projects/arsnova-flashcards/.docker/docker_win_readme.md

 ## Prepare for development

 **IMPORTANT:** WSL 2 uses its own file system on which all files for development should be located.
 Otherwise, every action between the Windows and Linux file systems will have to be translated and you will experience serious performance problems.
+In addition, some features such as hot reloading would otherwise not work.

 Everything that has to do with development should be done in the Distro for reasons of performance.
 This also means that you should use git within the Distro and not on your Windows host system.
 And that in turn means that your codebase should definitely be in the distro.